paulzmuda/youtube-react-upload/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/paulzmuda/youtube-client/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+## Why use this take on the YouTube API?

+The reason I originally had to create this was because I had to manage video uploads to a high traffic website with large video files.
+The server only had 1 gigabyte of memory which is what most low-cost hosts provide, and trying to upload videos larger than 300mb was causing the server to overload it's memory resources and crash.
+- as;dlfkja
+- asdfakljsdf

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.